Need help drafting a Quitclaim Deed? Want to transfer your property to someone else?

-A Quitclaim Deed is a legal document that transfers property from one person to another without any kind of protection or warranty from the seller.
-A seller, or grantor, literally “quits” his or her “claim” to the property, and gives those rights to the buyer, or grantee.
-We call the seller’s ownership of the property an interest in real estate.
-A quitclaim deed is typically used in scenarios to “clean up” the title to a property where the grantor isn’t exactly sure what kind of interest he or she holds, but wants to give it away to the grantee.
+A Quitclaim Deed is a legal document that transfers property from one person to another without any kind of guarantee or warranty from the seller.
+A seller literally “quits” his or her “claim” to the property, and gives those rights to the buyer.

 Common examples of uses for a quitclaim deed: